classiebit/anofie-pro-docs/resources/docs/1.0/features/social-sharing.md

 # Social Sharing

-You can share your profile and messages on social media.
-You can share on Facebook, Twitter and Whatsapp.
+Users can share their profile and messages on social media i.e Facebook, Twitter & Whatsapp.

-> {success} And the best part is, you can share the message in any language Chinese, Japanese, Arabic and more. (yess!!!
-WE MEAN ANY LANGUAGE).
+> {success} And the best part, messages can be shared in any language Chinese, Japanese, Arabic, etc. (yes!!! we mean any language).

 ---